boltlabs-inc/libzkchannels/README.md

 # Build & Install

-To be able to build zkChannels, we require that you install the EMP-toolkit and other dependencies as follows:
+To be able to build libzkchannels, we require that you install the EMP-toolkit and other dependencies as follows:

 	. ./env
 	make deps